Contingent vote: Voting and counting

 In an election held using the contingent vote, the voters rank the list of candidates in order of preference.
 Under the most common ballot layout, they place a '1' beside their most preferred candidate, a '2' beside their second most preferred, and so on.
 In this respect the contingent vote is the same as other ranked-vote methods.
 Contingent voting entails a maximum of two rounds of counting.
 In the first round only first preferences are counted.
 Candidates receiving an absolute majority of first preferences (i.e. more than half) are immediately declared the winner, and the vote count process ends.
 However, if no candidate has a majority, then all but the two candidates with the most first preferences are eliminated, and the votes of the voters whose first preferences have been eliminated are transferred to whichever of the two remaining candidates they ranked the highest.
+Numbering one of the top-two candidates on the ballot avoids ballot exhaustion.
 The vote tallies of the two remaining candidates are then compared, and whichever candidate has the most (a majority) is declared elected.

 Variants

 The supplementary vote and the Sri Lankan contingent vote are two implementation variations, in which voters cannot rank all of the candidates but rather are only permitted to express two or three preferences, respectively.
 This means that if a voter's marked preferences do not include either of the candidates who survive to the second round, then it will be impossible to transfer the vote, which is therefore declared "wasted" or "exhausted".
+Unlike the two-round system, IRV and the full-preference contingent vote, both these variants fail the Condorcet loser criterion.